Sports, Orthopedic and Emergency Imaging Fellowship

 The Memorial Hermann Texas Medical Center Emergency Center is one of the busiest Level 1 Trauma Centers in the country, being one of only two Level 1 Trauma Centers in a region of 9 million people.
 Memorial Hermann is also the only Level 1 Trauma Center in the region with a helipad, accepting critical patients from within a 150 mile radius.

 Practice opportunities for Sports, Orthopedic and Emergency Imaging radiologists are excellent.
-Unfilled faculty positions exist across the nation.
+As a fellow finishing this fellowship, you will be extremely confident in clinical application of imaging in sports and orthopedics.
+You will have the confidence to discuss and deliberate with orthopedic surgeons any imaging scenario.
+Training in a county hospital also provides knowledge base to deal with imaging of large inner-city population.
 In addition, the high-end skills provided in this program are highly marketable for those interested in pursuing partnership track in private practice.

-The program can also be modified to emphaize trauma / emergency radiology based on the interests of the candiate.
-There are less than 7 dedicated emergency imaging fellowships in the country, which leads to unique oppurtunities for future careers as Emergency radiologists.
+The program can also be modified to emphasize trauma / emergency radiology , by increasing the number of rotations in the ER based on the interests of the candidate.
+There are less than 7 dedicated emergency imaging fellowships in the country, which leads to unique opportunities for future careers as Emergency radiologists.

 6431 Fannin Street, MSB 2.130B